-Jaime Choi is an intellectual property partner of our San Diego office whose practice focuses on patenting complex, interdisciplinary technologies and building strategic patent portfolios, with an emphasis on evaluating and mitigating risk from third-party patents.
+Jaime Choi is an intellectual property partner of our San Diego office and co-chair of the Life Sciences and Medical Technology industry group.
+Her practice focuses on patenting complex, interdisciplinary technologies and building strategic patent portfolios, with an emphasis on evaluating and mitigating risk from third-party patents.
 She advises clients in a variety of market sectors, including bioinformatics, medical devices, robotics, microfluidics, semiconductor fabrication, digital signal processing, photonics, advanced imaging, and fabrication of complex materials and devices that use them.
 Jaime also has deep experience in disputes, including litigation, arbitration, licensing, and trade secrets.

-Within the start-up community, Jaime has been involved in the University of San Diego and the Zahn Innovation Center at the City College of New York, providing innovators with essential information on intellectual property needs.
-Jaime also has been active in the MIT Enterprise Forum (San Diego) and Athena, a premier women's advocacy organization that fast tracks women in STEM through leadership development.
+Within the start-up community, Jaime has been involved in the University of San Diego, the SBDC (Small Business Development Center) at UCI Beall Applied Innovation, the USC Stevens Center for Innovation, and the Zahn Innovation Center at the City College of New York, providing innovators with essential information on intellectual property needs.
+Jaime also has been active in Athena, a premier women's advocacy organization that fast tracks women in STEM through leadership development.
 She is licensed to practice in California and before the U.S. Patent & Trademark Office.

 University of San Diego School of Law (J.D.)